rakshans1/rakshanshetty.in/content/blog/my-college-projects/index.md

 Source Code - https://github.com/rakshans1/shoppcart
 This project was the real introduce of programming for me.
 I learned about how client-server architecture works.
 Learned about how payment system is integrated, Admin panel, Hosting websites.
 ![Shoppcart](./images/screenshot-1.png)

+Other projects are available at [ Github ]( https://github.com/rakshans1 )